gallantries/video-library/docs/events/mtb-ngs/program.md

               link: https://swisstph.zoom.us/j/84656236451

   day4-2:
-    title: "Session 2: Be a bioinformatician in the jungle"
+    title: "Session 2: Be a bioinformatician in the jungle (optional)"
     subday: true
     description: |
       On Day 2 and 3 you have learned how you could use galaxy for analysing your own data.